 On June 25, 2018 the Company executed a definitive arrangement agreement ("Arrangement Agreement") pursuant to which CopperBank will acquire all of the issued and outstanding shares of Redhawk Resources, Inc. (TSXV: RDK.H) ("Redhawk") (the "Transaction").
 CopperBank's acquisition of Redhawk and its Copper Creek Project ("Copper Creek"), located in Arizona, represents a further continuation of the Company's copper consolidation business model and increases the Company's portfolio of copper development projects in the United States to four.
-The acquisition will be effected by way of a plan of arrangement completed under the Business Corporations Act (British Columbia) (the "Plan of Arrangement") wherein CopperBank will acquire all of the issued and outstanding shares of Redhawk in consideration for the issuance to each Redhawk shareholder of approximately 0.929 shares of CopperBank for each Redhawk share held.
-Upon completion of the Transaction, Redhawk will be a subsidiary of CopperBank, and CopperBank will be owned approximately 75% by current CopperBank shareholders and 25% by former Redhawk shareholders.
+The acquisition was completed on August 31, 2018 and effected by way of a plan of arrangement completed under the Business Corporations Act (British Columbia) (the "Plan of Arrangement") wherein CopperBank acquired all of the issued and outstanding shares of Redhawk in consideration for the issuance to each Redhawk shareholder of approximately 0.929 shares of CopperBank for each Redhawk share held (the "Exchange Ratio").
+Upon completion of the Transaction, Redhawk became a subsidiary of CopperBank, and CopperBank is owned approximately 75% by current CopperBank shareholders and 25% by former Redhawk shareholders.